nishantguvvada/advanced-python/README.md

 - It allows the script to be imported or run standalone
 - Functions and classes in the module can be reused without the main block of code executing

+## 14. Inheritance

+- Inheritance allows a class to inherit the attributes and methods from another class
+- helps in code reusability and extensibility
+- class Child(Parent) or class Sub(Super)